packtracker/webpack-plugin/README.md

 }
 ```

-The only additional parameter you can pass via the CLI is the `--output-path=<path to webpack output>`, if it is not passed we assume it is the directory that contains your bundle-stats.
+The only additional parameter you can pass via the CLI is the `--output-path=<path to webpack output>`, if it is not passed we assume it is the directory that contains your bundle stats file.

 Then running `npm run packtracker` should upload your stats to our service

 ### Options

-All of the options, available to the plugin can be set [via argument to the plugin, environment variable, or allowed to query your local git repository.](https://github.com/packtracker/webpack-plugin/blob/master/index.js)
+All of the options, available to the plugin can be set [via argument to the plugin, environment variable, or allowed to query your local git repository.](https://github.com/packtracker/webpack-plugin/blob/master/config.js)

 Here is a listing of the plugin options, environment variable counterparts, and a description.